Parents can register online to access PEP results

 Dr Troupe said that the site is designed to present “parent reports” to all parents and guardians of students who are transitioning from primary-level institutions to high schools.

-“Over 39,000 parents and guardians would have been provided with a welcome letter bearing log-in credentials and directions on how to activate their accounts.
-The log-in credentials should have been sent to all primary-level institutions and should be distributed to all parents,” she said.
+“Over 39,000 parents and guardians would have been provided with a welcome letter bearing login credentials and directions on how to activate their accounts.
+The login credentials should have been sent to all primary-level institutions by Tuesday (June 23), and should be distributed to all parents before Thursday (June 25),” she said.

 They will be prompted to create a new password to ensure confidentiality and will only be able to access information for their child or ward.